-For the purpose of a collective assessment for impairment, loans and advance to customers are grouped on the basis of similar credit risk characteristics that are indicative of the debtors' ability to pay all amounts due according to the contractual terms (for example, on the basis of the Bank's credit risk evaluation or the Bank's credit ris c.
+For the purpose of a collective assessment for impairment, loans and advance to customers are grouped on the basis of similar credit risk characteristics that are indicative of the debtors' ability to pay all amounts due according to the contractual terms (for example, on the basis of the Bank's credit risk evaluation or the Bank's grading process that considers the number of days of existing debt for each debtor/contract).

+c.
 Financial assets and liabilities (continued)